EAT-JBCOMMUNITY/EAT/README.md

 -----------------------------------
 1. Use the generalized additional testsuite structure in order to include Openshift tests for multiple versions of Openshift.
 2. Create different categories of ATs (Additional Testsuites) : e.g. ATs for features could be different from ATs for bugs.
+3. Use AT structures for testing containers (e.g. using Arquillian cube)
-3. Create a framework that will combine all ATs (Additional Testsuites), e.g. EAT, JBTAT, etc. The user would be able to add a test to whichever testsuite he/she would choose.
+4. Create a framework that will combine all ATs (Additional Testsuites), e.g. EAT, JBTAT, etc. The user would be able to add a test to whichever testsuite he/she would choose.
 Furthermore, the user should be able to add more ATs in this framework, according to the software project of usage.

 MOJO DOCUMENTATION